 But Will It Blend (Perform)?

-As if sensing our concern over brushless technology, Milwaukee first demoed the new Milwaukee M18 FUEL brushless tools at their 2011 press event.
+Dispelling initial concern over brushless technology, Milwaukee launched the technology by demoing the new Milwaukee M18 FUEL brushless tools at their 2011 press event.
 In the demo, they took an M18 FUEL drill and compared it to a DeWalt product in testing practical torque.
 The test?
 Cranking up some heavy metal plate weights using the drill and lifting them upwards to demonstrate the considerable torque of the new brushless motor.
 In the demo, the Milwaukee M18 swept the competition, which stalled out during the test.
 It certainly impressed us at the time.

 - M18 FUEL 12-inch sliding miter saw

 - 2718-21 M18 FUEL SDS-Max rotary hammer